nwafdes/AD-Powershell/README.md

 ## Functionality

-The script includes the following functionalities:
+The script includes the following functionalities, but it is not limited to them:
 - Creation of users with weak passwords
 - Creation of service accounts
 - Configuration of users with reversible password encryption